mit-ll-ai-technology/maite/docs/source/tutorials.rst

 .. meta::
-   :description: Tutorials for getting started with jatic-toolbox.
+   :description: Tutorials for getting started with maite.

 .. _tutorials: